 This pattern follows for full cost clients; 60.6% were heterosexual or straight, but 39.4% has chosen not to disclose their sexual orientation.
-Gender Re- Specific data is not available on these protected characteristics Assignment, those in receipt of chargeable social care services for adults.
-Pregnancy and However no evidence of any disproportionate impact was Maternity discovered.

-For the adult social care clients for non-residential services, data is provided for those where the information has been collected and recorded.
+Gender Re- Assignment, Pregnancy and Maternity Specific data is not available on these protected characteristics for those in receipt of chargeable social care services for adults.
+However no evidence of any disproportionate impact was discovered.
+For the adult social care of information has been colle lients for non-residential services, data is provided for those where the ected and recorded.
+In terms of the elements of the Health published regulations discretionary elements that a The key regulation is: The Charging Policy was in need of a full review since the Care Act was implemented in 2015.

-Further considerations

-The Charging Policy was in need of a full review since the Care Act was implemented in 2015.
 In terms of the elements of the Care Act that are to do with charging for services, the Department of Health published regulations that embody the statutory requirements of the Act as well as indicating the discretionary elements that are open to local interpretation and decisions.
-The key regulation is:

-The Care and Support (Charging and Assessment of Resources) Regulations 2014

 Furthermore, in December 2020, there was a high court ruling where the judge, Mr Justice Griffiths, ruled against Norfolk County Council that its Charging Policy discriminated, albeit inadvertently, against 'severely disabled' people contrary to Article 14 of the European Convention on Human Rights.
 Mr Justice Griffiths noted that Norfolk had "exercised its discretion to charge the claimant the maximum permissible (disregarding only those elements it is required to disregard by law), and, at the same time, has lowered the overall cap on her charges by reducing the council's minimum income guarantee".
 The way the Charging Policy was constructed means that, because her needs as a severely disabled person are higher than the needs of a less severely disabled person, the assessable proportion of her income is higher than theirs.
 The court found that the new policy discriminated against "severely disabled" people under the European Convention on Human Rights because the council would be charging those with the highest support needs proportionately more than those with lower support needs.
 Adult Services, Exchequer, Finance and Legal teams have worked together to review the current Charging Policy and to develop a stand-alone Non-Residential Charging Policy that reflects the local position and is compliant with the Care Act and relevant Regulations.

-While ensuring that the Policy is equitable, the Council must also take into account the long term financial sustainability of the Council, so must consider to charge, what it can afford while acting in a lawful and equitable way.
+While ensuring that the Policy is equitable, the Council must also take into account the long term financial sustainability of the Council, so must consider to charge, what it can afford while acting in a lawful and equitable way. Γ